mckennapsean/dissertation/chapters/background.md

 Several researchers have used iterative usability studies and user feedback to improve upon the design of a visualization prototype [@Komlodi2005; @Hao2013a; @McKenna2016].
 Many of the visualization models capture more of an engineering design process, with a testing or evaluation phase [@Chee2011; @Tory2004; @Wassink2009; @Lloyd2011].
 However, design methods can be evaluative at any step or phase, to limit or narrow the choice of potential artifacts going forward.
-This points to another gap between existing visualization design process models and the plethora or design methods that get utilized.
+This points to another gap between existing visualization design process models and the plethora of design methods that get utilized.